Nonunon/SteamRedirect/README.md

 3. **Create a new bookmark** and paste the code into the **URL** field of the bookmark.
 4. **Name the bookmark** something memorable, like "SteamRedirect".
 5. **Use the Bookmarklet**: Whenever you're on a Steam Workshop page, click this bookmark to automatically redirect to SteamRedirect with the correct Workshop ID.

-Now you’re ready to quickly and easily convert Workshop links!

 ## License